 In order to further protect the health, safety and enjoyment of all, we will be implementing a COVID-19 vaccination requirement and a masking policy for all staff, volunteers, performers and audiences at Kleinhans Music Hall.
-Alternatively, patrons may show proof of a recent negative COVID-19 test taken within 72 hours of the concert start time.
+Proof of a recent negative COVID-19 test will no longer be accepted.
 Details at bpo.org/safety-protocols.

 Bradley Thachuk, conductor

 Vuelvo Al Sur

 In collaboration with artists ranging from Yo-Yo Ma to Sting, soprano Camille Zamora has garnered acclaim for her “dramatic and nuanced” (The New York Times) interpretations of repertoire ranging from Mozart to tango.
 She is known for her “dignity and glowing sound” (The New York Times) in “luminous, transcendently lyrical” performances (Opera News) that “combine gentility and emotional fire” (The Houston Chronicle).